Tony worked across Saudi Arabia in Riyadh, Al-Khobar and Jeddah, where he met his wife who has worked there for twelve years.

 Women in Saudi Arabia who travel and walk alone are generally regarded with suspicion.
 Many people may think that she is a prostitute and will treat her as such.
 My wife occasionally walks from our apartment to the hospital opposite where she used to work (around 100 yards away); cars will often stop and men will beckon for her to get in—and we live in a “nice” neighborhood.

 On one occasion in the past (several years ago), she was grabbed and dragged into a car by a man who tried to hold something over her nose and mouth to knock her out.
 Luckily she carries a knife, and the man stopped and let her out when she started to stab his seats and threaten him.
-My wife is a Filipina, not western.
-I have not heard of western women being treated in this way, but I have heard several similar reports regarding Filipina and Indonesian women, which have ended horrifically in rape and beatings.
+My wife is a Filipina, not a Westerner.
+I have not heard of Western women being treated in this way, but I have heard several similar reports regarding Filipina and Indonesian women, which have ended horrifically in rapes and beatings.

 Alcohol Is Illegal